Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/python-objects.md

 ## --text--

-ิข้อใดไม่เป็นจริงในเกี่ยวกับ objects ใน Python ?
+Which is NOT true about objects in Python?

 ## --answers--

-Objects ได้รับการสร้างและใช้งาน
+Objects get created and used.

 ---

-Objects เป็นบิตของโค้ดและข้อมูล
+Objects are bits of code and data.

 ---

-Objects ซ่อนรายละเอียดไว้
+Objects hide detail.

 ---

-Objects เป็นหนึ่งในห้าของ ประเภทของข้อมูล
+Objects are one of the five standard data types.

 ## --video-solution--

 4